 Of course, after the main course and a sweet dessert, if it’s on your menu, your cheeseboard has a chance to shine!
 We have some ideas for putting together a cheeseboard here – as you might expect! – and we always love to see your photos.
 If you’re happy to share, please email firstname.lastname@example.org.

 Beyond an Easter Sunday roast, we’ll be making the most of the long weekend, and the opportunities for lazy brunches and afternoon tea.
-We’re thinking a lovely thick slice of sourdough toast, a couple of rashers of bacon, perhaps some slices of avocado, all topped off with a perfectly runny poached egg – the perfect brunch to start the weekend!
+We’re thinking a lovely thick slice of sourdough toast, a couple of rashers of bacon, and perhaps some slices of avocado, all topped off with a perfectly runny poached egg – the perfect brunch to start the weekend!

 And of course, aside from chocolate eggs, hot cross buns are another Easter treat we can really get behind, toasted, with a generous slather of melted butter, and a hot cup of tea.
-Good food, good company, lots of happy memories.
+Good food, good company, and lots of happy memories.
 Happy Easter everyone!